apigee/iloveapis2015-jwt-jwe-jws/jwt_signed/apiproxy/README.md

 ## Deploying

+Several notes:

+* use a tool like [apigeetool](https://github.com/apigee/apigeetool-node) or [pushapi](https://github.com/carloseberhardt/apiploy) to deploy the proxy

+* the apiproxy must include the JAR, and all of its dependencies.
+See the [resources/java](resources/java) directory for those dependencies.
+Include them all in the proxy you deploy.

-Before you deploy the proxy you need to create a cache on the environment.
+* Before you deploy the proxy you need to create a cache on the environment.
 The cache should be named 'cache1'.